Mother was a Rooster

 The two fly off.
 Since Bugs didn’t specify where he wanted to go, I’m assuming Smokey is just going to take him to his place.
 Either it’s changed since however many years has passed, or Smokey was just the family pet.
 (How did he get to America anyhow?
 Tectonic plates?)
 The person occupying the palace is a caliph known as Hassen (Sic.)
 Pheffer.
 He’s a little miffed about having a rabbit just fall out of the sky, but he’s the exact opposite about a certain lamp doing the same thing.
 Bugs claims it as his own, and a chase begins.
 You’d chase too.
 Admit it.

 I don’t know why Bugs doesn’t think he can take this guy, but he wants some assistance.
 Smokey, though, is in no mood.
 Not helped by the fact that Bugs is summoning him during bath time and meal time.
 Bugs tries to make an escape via magic carpet, but those things are impossible to control.
 He zigs, he zags, he messes with the perspective.
 Look, there are clearly towers in the foreground, but Bugs doesn’t stay a relative size compared to them.
 It bothers me because if Bugs really was that giant, he wouldn’t have to run from Mr. Pheffer.
-He could go Caerbannog on the guy and not get any blood outside his mouth.
+He could go Caerbannog on the guy and not get any blood around his mouth.

 And Smokey still isn’t any help.
 When Bugs tries a third time to get some aid, the genie was trying to score with one of those rare female genies that barely exist out of sitcoms.
 Pissed, he tells Bugs that there is going to be hell to pay should he be disturbed once more.
 And I’ve heard people get mad at him treating Bugs like that.
 Why?
 Unlike other genies, he’s not calling Bugs his master, so Bugs can’t really order him around.
 For that matter, genies are just natural pricks.
 Even the Robin Williams one tended to take very little seriously, even when ordered to do evil bidding, he makes like Chernabog.
 Entertaining, but could grate on your nerves if you’re not in a happy mood.